heroku/devcenter-java-play-s3/ARTICLE.md

 Index view
 ----------

-Now lets create a simple index page that will contain a form that allows the user to upload a file and also lists the uploads.
+Now let's create a simple index page that will contain a form that allows the user to upload a file and also lists the uploads.
 Create (or update) a file named [app/views/index.scala.html](https://github.com/heroku/devcenter-java-play-s3/blob/master/app/views/index.scala.html) containing:

     @(uploads: List[Upload])
     <!DOCTYPE html>